 The Bible makes clear, however, that we can also use or own words for our prayers.
 There are no prescriptions about the length, or the content, let alone about the exact wording of our prayers.
 Jesus makes this clear in Matthew 6:7: “When you pray, do not heap up empty phrases as the Gentiles do, for they think that they will be heard for their many words.
 Do not be like them, for your Father knows what you need before you ask Him.”

-Pray both liturgical and personal
+Both liturgical and personal prayers are valuable

 Throughout the Bible, we find many examples of prayers that fitted a particular occasion, expressed someone’s personal emotions or doubts, and would not at all be suitable to be copied by other people in different circumstances.
 This is absolutely fine.
 Prayer can be very personal communication with the Creator of the universe.
 So, both liturgical prayers and personal prayers can have a valid place in Christian life.